 A negative energy balance is essential for fat loss

-The takeaway message from the experiment from professor Mark Haub, isn’t that you should eat junkfood in order to burn fat, but that you must maintain a negative energy balance to burn fat.
-Research, shows that if your body has enough energy available from food, that it won’t to tap into its fat reserves.
+The takeaway message from this isn’t that you should eat junk food to burn fat, but that you must maintain a negative energy balance if fat loss is the goal.

-Remember, fat loss occurs in times of scarcity, when you feed your body less energy than it requires.
-That’s why the essence of every fat loss program should be to put you in a negative energy balance, not to make you perform extra cardio or eat less bread.
+Remember, fat loss occurs in times of food scarcity.
+When you feed your body less energy than it needs.
+That’s why the goal of every fat loss program should be to put you in a negative energy balance, not to make you perform extra cardio or eat less bread per se.

-In order to know how many calories you should eat, you need to know how many calories your body burns.
-Some think that if they eat 2,500 calories a day, that they need to burn off 2,500 calories with just physical exercise to maintain their physique.
+In order to know how many calories you should eat, you need to have a good estimate of how many calories your body expends per day on average.
+Some think that if they eat 2,500 calories a day, they need to burn off 2,500 calories with just physical exercise to maintain their physique.
 This is not the case.
-The human body is constantly using energy, even when it’s completely passive.
-The amount of calories you burn is determined by 3 factors.
+The human body is constantly using energy, even when it’s completely inactive.

-- At rest, your heart still needs to pump blood, you still need to breathe, muscle needs to recover etc. Things like this costs energy, which we measure in calories.
-Research defines the amount of calories your body burns to function (excluding physical exercise and absorption of food) as the “metabolic rate”.
-The metabolic rate is the greatest calorie-burning component.
-The metabolic rate is responsible for about 50-70% of your total daily caloric expenditure.
+- At rest, your heart still needs to pump blood, you still need to breathe, and muscle needs to recover.
+Things like this cost energy, which we measure in calories.
+Research defines the amount of calories your body burns to function (excluding physical exercise and absorption of food) as the “metabolic rate.”
+The metabolic rate has the greatest effect on total daily energy expenditure.

-- The food you eat needs to be processed and stored.
-This costs energy and is known as the ”thermic effect of food”.
-The type of food you eat influences the amount of calories your body burns.
-Through research we know that absorbing processed food costs less energy than absorbing wholesome food.
-Even though the differences are small (100-200 calories max), it can make a difference for a person trying to eat as much as possible during a fat loss period.
+- The food you eat needs to be absorbed and digested.
+This process costs energy and is known as the ”thermic effect of food”.
+The type of food you eat influences the number of calories your body burns.
+Through research, we know that absorbing processed food costs less energy than absorbing wholesome food.
+Even though the differences are small (100-200 calories max), it can make a difference for a person trying to eat as many calories as possible during a fat loss period.

 - Every physical activity, from raising your hand to sprinting, costs energy.
-The amount of calories you burn here is completely in your hands.
+The amount of calories you burn here is completely depended on the length and intensity of your activities.
 If you have a very active job and train regularly, you burn many extra calories.
-If the opposite is true, then you burn less calories and you need to eat less in order to burn fat.
+If the opposite is true, then you burn fewer calories and generally need to eat less than a very active person to lose fat.

-As you can see determining the amount of calories you burn isn’t that simple.
-Things like age and height also come in to play when trying to figure out how much to eat.
+As you can see, determining the number of calories you expend in a day isn’t that simple.
+Things like age and height also come in to play when trying to figure out how much you should eat.

-The energy balance may sound too simple to be true, but it’s is a well known fact in science.
+The energy balance may sound too simple to be true, but it’s is a well-known phenomenon in nutritional sciences.
 As mentioned earlier, it’s even backed by a scientific law, the law of thermodynamics.
-Knowing how the energy balance works is important, because without a negative energy balance, your body won’t burn any fat.
+Knowing how the energy balance works is important because without a negative energy balance your body won’t burn any fat.